gem/oq-engine/doc/running/windows.md

 An example of running the `AreaSourceClassicalPSHA` demo:
 ```
 OpenQuake environment loaded
 The command 'oq-engine' is deprecated and will be removed.
-Please use 'oq engine
+Please use 'oq engine' instead
-' instead
 C:\Program Files(x86)\OpenQuake Engine>oq engine --run demos\hazard\AreaSourceClassicalPSHA\job.ini

 ```